immariam/a_test_automation_framework/README.md

 This repository contains automated tests for VoucherCodes' website's restaurant offers search functionality.

+Note: This framework was designed as part of an assignment.
+However, it serves as an example of a scalable test automation framework for web applications you might find useful :)

 ## Testing Framework and Assertion Library

 The tests are implemented using [WebdriverIO](https://webdriver.io/), a powerful and flexible automation testing framework that simplifies browser automation.